chris-short/chrisshort.net/content/post/code-server-caddy-tailscale-and-hugo-my-ultimate-dev-environment/index.md

 `alias serve="python3 -m http.server"`

-When I was building out chrisshort.me (to replace Linktree), I landed on a genuinely static HTML 5 template called Aerial (Hugo would be overkill for a landing page like this).
+When I was building out chrisshort.net (to replace Linktree), I landed on a genuinely static HTML 5 template called Aerial (Hugo would be overkill for a landing page like this).
 But, there was no web server or live reloading on the box for this ultra-simple site setup to iterate my changes quickly.
 Instead of running `localHugo` for this static HTML site, I ran my `serve` command from the website's root directory.
 I accessed the host over port 8000 to see my changes live without deploying to Netlify.
 I've solved the feedback loop problem between the `serve` alias and the `localHugo` script.

 If I'm at home where the server is, this feels FASTER than the native experience when using `hugo server` locally.
 I attribute that to `tuned` and the fact that the system is an [11th Gen Intel NUC i5](https://amzn.to/3R7qMoL) with [32 GB RAM](https://amzn.to/3AoboPd) packed with a [lightning-fast 2 TB NVMe drive](https://amzn.to/3Rb7y1U) (it's also my streaming rig when needed and our home's Plex server).
 In a few weeks, I'll be traveling again and can't wait to try this setup out from the other side of the country.